Jewbacca261/WCP/README.md

 - **Laravel 11**: The backend framework for building the control panel.
 - **Tailwind CSS**: Utility-first CSS framework for creating custom designs quickly.
-- **daisyUI**: A component library built on top of Tailwind CSS for fast UI development with prebuilt components.

 ## Multiple Server Support

 This control panel allows you to manage **multiple servers** from a single interface.
 You can configure and manage each server independently, and view server stats, websites, databases, and more.

 ## License